TorchDR/TorchDR/docs/source/torchdr.affinities.rst

      - ✅
      - ✅

-More details can be found in the `SNEkhorn paper <https://proceedings.neurips.cc/paper_files/paper/2023/file/8b54ecd9823fff6d37e61ece8f87e534-Paper-Conference.pdf>`_.
+More details on these affinities can be found in the `SNEkhorn paper <https://proceedings.neurips.cc/paper_files/paper/2023/file/8b54ecd9823fff6d37e61ece8f87e534-Paper-Conference.pdf>`_.

 .. note::